mikegagnon/robodojo/doc/doc/main.md

 ~guide
-## Bot Building Guide
+## Guide

-This guide introduces you to the various Robo Dojo instructions, design patterns, and a few nooks and crannies.
+Through 8 case studies, this guide teaches you the essentials of Robo Dojo programming.
 This guide assumes you are already a programmer.

 1. [Hello World](##guide-hello)
 2. [Replication](##replication)